honeynet/honeynet.org/content/challenges/2013-04-08-forensic-challenge-13-a-message-in-a-picture/index.md

 ---
-title: "Forensic Challenge 13 – \"A Message in a Picture\""
+title: "Forensic Challenge 13 – A Message in a Picture"
 date: "2013-04-08"
 ---